VSainteuf/PhenoFormer/readme.md

 So in each subdirectory you will find one result file per fold with the following name `run_summary_foldX.json` .
 The result files contain all the values of the different hyperparameters as well as the performance metrics on the train, validation, and test sets.

+## 2. Pre-trained weights and demo notebook
+You can find pre-trained weights of different variants of PhenoFormer in the `pre-trained-weights` folder.
+The jupyter notebook `demo.ipynb` will guide you through the process of loading those weights and making predictions.

-## 2. Traditional machine learning baselines 🪛
+## 3. Traditional machine learning baselines 🪛

 The present repository also contains the code to reproduce the results of the traditional machine learning baselines.